 Then there’s the ice cream, which is literally just Edy’s.
 Don’t get us wrong, the novelty shakes are a ton of fun, and we’re suckers for a No Way Jose or Kitchen Sink, but the hype is too much.
 There are superior scoop shops all around Walt Disney World, including a short walk away in Epcot’s France pavilion.

-Chef Mickey’s – The asterisk here is that Chef Mickey’s is overrated for its dinner buffet–meaning it’s fine for both breakfast and its current family style meal.
-We’re expecting the latter to disappear any day now as things go back to normal, at which time we’ll once again sacrifice stomach and wallet to see whether Chef Mickey’s still stinks.
+Chef Mickey’s – Chef Mickey’s is overrated for its dinner buffet–meaning it’s fine for both breakfast and its current family style meal.
+Those will disappear very soon as things go back to normal, at which time we’ll once again sacrifice stomach and wallet to see whether Chef Mickey’s still stinks.

 The normal breakfast buffet at Chef Mickey’s (also currently unavailable) is a very different experience.
 Our memories of it are fond, and it’s generally a good experience that also costs less.
 Both meals are overpriced given the cuisine, but there’s something to be said for the experience of these characters in their culinary costumes before a day in Magic Kingdom.

 Le Cellier Steakhouse – How the times change.
 A decade ago, this would have been a highly controversial pick.
 Then, Le Cellier was a great value on the Disney Dining Plan, while offering some excellent appetizers and good (albeit slightly over-buttered and over-salted) cuts of meat.
 It was almost impossible to land an Advance Dining Reservation at Le Cellier.